Phoenixcoin (PXC) Price Reaches $0.0028 on Top Exchanges

-Phoenixcoin (CURRENCY:PXC) traded down 1.2% against the U.S. dollar during the 1 day period ending at 12:00 PM Eastern on December 25th.
-Phoenixcoin has a market capitalization of $205,280.00 and approximately $43.00 worth of Phoenixcoin was traded on exchanges in the last 24 hours.
-One Phoenixcoin coin can currently be purchased for $0.0028 or 0.00000039 BTC on popular exchanges.
-In the last week, Phoenixcoin has traded 21.1% higher against the U.S. dollar.
+Phoenixcoin (CURRENCY:PXC) traded up 1.3% against the dollar during the 1 day period ending at 12:00 PM E.T. on December 29th.
+Phoenixcoin has a market cap of $205,994.00 and approximately $20.00 worth of Phoenixcoin was traded on exchanges in the last 24 hours.
+Over the last week, Phoenixcoin has traded 0.8% lower against the dollar.
+One Phoenixcoin coin can now be bought for about $0.0028 or 0.00000038 BTC on major exchanges.

 - Oasis City (OSC) traded flat against the dollar and now trades at $0.0514 or 0.00000627 BTC.